Mr Ammar Alanbuki

 MB ChB, MSc cancer, FRCS Urol

-Mr Alanbuki recently joined the urology department at the Brighton and Sussex NHS Trust as Consultant Urologist, with specialist interest in Urinary Upper Tract Oncology, Stone Diseases, Minimal Invasive Prostate Surgery, Andrology and Laparoscopy.
+I joined the urology department at the Brighton and Sussex NHS Trust as Consultant Urologist in 2016, with a specialist interest in Urinary Upper Tract Oncology, Stone Diseases, Minimal Invasive Prostate Surgery, Andrology and Laparoscopy.

-He has completed basic surgical training in the Northeast of England.
-Having gained broad experience in general surgery and urology, he then worked as a research fellow at the Barts and London University Hospitals working on the Reduction by Dutasteride of Prostate Cancer Events (REDUCE) trial.
+I completed basic surgical training in the Northeast of England.
+Having gained broad experience in general surgery and urology, I then worked as a research fellow at the Barts and London University Hospitals, working on the Reduction by Dutasteride of Prostate Cancer Events (REDUCE) trial.

-He Joined the Eastern deanery for higher surgical training programme in urology and received comprehensive training in diagnostic and therapeutic general urology, moreover He spent the last two years gaining sub-specialist training in endourology, laparoscopic kidney surgery and stone disease at the Norfolk and Norwich University Hospitals.
+I joined the Eastern deanery for higher surgical training programme in urology and received comprehensive training in diagnostic and therapeutic general urology.
+Moreover, I spent the last two years gaining sub-specialist training in endourology, laparoscopic kidney surgery and stone disease at the Norfolk and Norwich University Hospitals.

-His inquisitive nature and communication particularly listening and utilization of transferable skills would enable him to successfully and safely treat patients in the future and to be an advocate of high quality care, training issues and research projects.
+My inquisitive nature and communication, particularly listening and utilization of transferable skills enable me to successfully and safely treat patients in the future and to be an advocate of high quality care, training issues and research projects.

 Some of the principal treatments carried out by Mr Ammar Alanbuki at Spire include: